Estimated reading time: 4 minutes

 Since a DBA is not a corporation, it is not eligible for certain tax benefits that companies with a corporate tax structure are.
-Any income that your DBA makes is included on your tax return and taxed accordingly.
-If you have a DBA, the type of tax form you need will depend on whether you are classified as a sole proprietorship or a partnership.
-It is a good idea to seek assistance from an accountant to make sure you file your taxes properly.
+Your DBA’s income is included on your tax return and taxed accordingly.
+If you have a DBA, the tax form you need will depend on whether you are classified as a sole proprietorship or a partnership.
+It is good to seek assistance from an accountant to make sure you file your taxes correctly.

 Creating a DBA is a good option if you are not looking to set up a corporate structure for your business, such as an LLC.
 A DBA adds instant credibility to your small business.
-You can use your fictitious business name on all your signage, business cards, and website.
+You can use your fictitious business name on your signage, business cards, and website.
 Remember that a DBA does not provide legal protection, naming rights, and tax benefits as corporate structures.
 That said, you could always change your DBA to an LLC or a corporation in the future.